0% Intro APR for 12 Billing Cycles (for balance transfers made in the first 60 days)

-The evolution of Bank of America into one of the largest banks in the world closely parallels the growth of banking itself in America.
+The evolution of Bank of America into one of the largest banks and credit card issuers in the world closely parallels the growth of banking in America.
 The history of the banking industry is one of mergers and consolidations, acquisitions and takeovers.
 It also involves a lot of regulations and government approvals.

-Since Bank of America is a conglomeration of many different banks — each of which had been formed out of various combinations with other banks – a family tree would look somewhat messy.
-Instead, let’s take a closer look at the DNA of the institution that we currently know as Bank of America.
+Since Bank of America is a conglomeration of many different banks — each of which had been formed from various mergers and acquisitions — a family tree would look somewhat messy.
+Instead, let’s take a closer look at the institution we currently know as Bank of America.

-In 1904, an Italian-American named Amadeo Giannini opened the Bank of Italy in San Francisco to serve the immigrant and working-class population in that city.
-Prior to that time, banks had only been for the wealthy, and Giannini recognized a need among newly arrived immigrants for access to loans.
-His new bank thrived, even remaining open immediately after the San Francisco earthquake of 1906.
+In 1904, an Italian-American named Amadeo Giannini opened the Bank of Italy in San Francisco to serve its immigrant and working-class population.
+Prior to that time, banks had only been for the wealthy, and Giannini recognized a need among new immigrants to access loans.
+The Bank of Italy thrived, even remaining open immediately after the San Francisco earthquake of 1906.

 In 1927, Giannini consolidated his Bank of Italy with Liberty Bank of America and merged with Bank of America, Los Angeles in 1928 to form the largest banking institution in the U.S. at the time.
 However, the company still held the Bank of Italy name until 1930, when it was renamed Bank of America.

 Bank of America’s success also led to growth outside of California until the federal government decided to limit interstate banking.
-First Interstate Bancorp formed out of Bank of America’s institutions that were not in the state of California.
+First Interstate Bancorp was formed out of Bank of America’s institutions outside the state of California.